kevkaleido/kevkaleido/README.md

 # Hey there! 👋

 I'm Kelvin, and I'm making the jump into data analysis!
 Coming from a video production background, I love finding ways to tell compelling stories with data.
-It's been quite the journey learning SQL, diving into data warehousing, and figuring out how to turn messy data into actually useful insights.
+It's been quite the journey diving into data warehousing and figuring out how to turn messy data into actually useful insights.

 ## What I've been working on